CHRISTIAN “WISPY” BARKER

 Greg Saunders also taught his son an early appreciation of surfboards, with more than 30 collectibles around the house for him to try, which is perhaps why one of his favourites now is the historically significant McTavish Noosa 66, along with a 1973 Wayne Lynch six-two that, despite being snapped several times over, has “taught me about rail to rail surfing and down the line speed”.

 Years Surfing: 10 years

-Young guns Josie and Bernie were born on the island of Siargao in the Philippines and moved to Byron Bay aged four and three, where their dad, Mike, was a long-term local.
-They both began surfing soon after.
-Despite having learnt their chops in Australia, however, both surf with an effortless, graceful style that seems to have come from somewhere exotic.
-And they do get back to their birthplace each year.
+Young gun Bernie was born on the island of Siargao in the Philippines and moved to Byron Bay aged three, where his dad, Mike, was a long-term local.
+He began surfing soon after.
+Despite having learnt his chops in Australia, however, the young man surfs with an effortless, graceful style that seems to have come from somewhere exotic.

 Years Surfing: 42 years